rodneyshupe/Cookbook/Recipes/Desserts/AppleCrisp.rst

 Directions
 ----------

 1. Preheat oven to 350F.
-Butter an 8x8 baking dish, or spray with non-stick cooking spray.
-Set aside.
+Butter an 8x8 baking dish, or spray with non-stick cooking spray; set aside.
-2. In a mixing bowl, add chopped apples, granulated sugar, 3/4 teaspoon of the cinnamon and lemon juice.
-Stir to combine, then transfer to prepared baking dish.
+2. In a mixing bowl, combine chopped apples, granulated sugar, 3/4 teaspoon of the cinnamon, and lemon juice; stir, then transfer to prepared baking dish.
-3. In a separate mixing bowl, add topping ingredients (brown sugar, oats, flour, 1 teaspoon cinnamon, salt, and diced cold butter).
-Use a pastry cutter to cut the butter into the oat mixture, using a slight downward twisting motion, until mixture resembled pea-sized crumbs.
-Alternatively, you can use two forks or even your hands to cut butter into the mixture.
+3. In a separate mixing bowl, add topping ingredients (brown sugar, oats, flour, 1 teaspoon cinnamon, salt, and diced cold butter) and cut the butter in with a pastry cutter, using a slight downward twisting motion, until the mixture resembles pea-sized crumbs; alternatively use two forks or your hands.
-4. Spread topping over apples in baking dish, and gently pat to even it out.
-   Bake 40-50 minutes, until golden brown and bubbly.
+4. Spread topping over apples and gently pat to even it out, then bake until golden brown and bubbly, 40 to 50 minutes.
-5. Serve warm and enjoy!
+5. Serve warm and enjoy.